Integrating AI Agents in Microsoft Teams for Collaboration

 Integrating AI Agents into Your Workflow

 Keep the first trial small.
-Choose one recurring meeting and add the Facilitator or agent to it.
-Use the agent to draft the agenda before the meeting.
+Pick one recurring meeting and add the Facilitator or another agent to it.
+Use it to draft the agenda before the meeting.
 During the meeting, watch how it captures decisions and who it assigns as owners.
-After one or two runs, tweak prompts and meeting options.
+After one or two runs, adjust prompts and meeting options.

 Practical prompt examples I use: